jonathan-laurent/AlphaZero.jl/redesign/README.md

 - This codebase enforces the [Blue Style](https://github.com/invenia/BlueStyle).
 - Each source file defines a submodule.
 The files hierarchy perfectly reflects the underlying module hierarchy.
+- The imports in each submodule are split in two parts: the external package imports first and then the internal submodule imports.
 - We use the `Reexport` package so as to ease working with module hierarchies.
 - We should make sure that the codebase can be explored using the "Jump to definition" feature of VS-Code.